 My name is Bob Sharpe.
-I’m about to turn 60 (old man) and work as a Corporate Recruiting Manager for a Healthcare IT company based in Dallas, Texas.
-I also ride a bike pretty much every day and not just around the block.
-I average close to 12,000 miles per year..
+I work remotely as a Corporate Recruiting Manager for a Healthcare IT company based in Dallas, Texas.
+I also ride a bike pretty much every day and not just a little.
+I average 12,000 miles per year..
 A lot of it has been in the Iowa Outback (gravel) and across the Great Plains to the foot of the Rockies.
 These places are far from the maddening crowds.
 People ask me why I do it.
 The short answer is that it’s fun.
 I like it.

 I ride in big cities, too…on pavement.
 In the last few years I’ve ridden in cities as large and unique as Portland, Seattle, Salt Lake City, Dallas, Minneapolis, Indianapolis and Pittsburgh.
 I currently live in Jefferson, Iowa.
 Lots of folks think that small towns in the middle of America are flat and boring.
 To me, living in Jefferson is a little like living in a Dutch or Danish village.
 It’s not really flat because of the nearby river valley, and it’s certainly not boring.
 It’s possible to cycle everywhere here and so I do.
 So does my wife.